Health

 • Narrow smile

-• Narrow Palate: A narrow upper jaw means less room for the tongue and a smaller nasal airway
+• Narrow Palate: A narrow upper jaw may be associated with reduced space for the tongue and nasal airway

-• Recessed Lower Jaw: When the lower jaw is set back, it pushes the tongue back into the throat
+• Recessed Lower Jaw: When the lower jaw is set back, tongue posture and airway space may be affected

-• Poor Tongue Position: Without proper jaw width, the tongue can't rest in its natural position on the palate
+• Poor Tongue Position: Jaw width can influence whether the tongue can rest naturally on the palate

 Orthodontic Solutions for Airway Issues